Confused In Midlife? You're In Good Company With 'The Cost Of Living'

 Deborah Levy opens her new memoir, The Cost of Living, by telling us one of those small stories whose size, like an ant or a virus, stands in inverse proportion to its power.

 As Levy recalls, one night, she was sitting alone in a bar in the Caribbean.
-Near her, a muscled middle-aged guy whose silver hair is gathered into a manbun starts chatting up a young woman.
+Near her, a muscled middle-aged guy whose silver hair was gathered into a manbun started chatting up a young woman.
 Levy comes to refer to him as "Big Silver."

-Eventually, the young woman interrupts Big Silver's soliloquy with a story of her own about scuba diving in Mexico.
-The young woman says that after she'd been underwater for a while, she surfaced into a terrible storm.
+Eventually, the young woman interrupted Big Silver's soliloquy with a story of her own about scuba diving in Mexico.
+The young woman said that after she had been underwater for a while, she surfaced into a terrible storm.
 All the time she was swimming, she was anxious she wouldn't make it back to the boat, which was manned by a companion who should've been looking out for her.
-Big Silver responds to this tale by saying to the young woman: "You talk a lot don't you?"
+Big Silver responded to this tale by saying to the young woman: "You talk a lot don't you?"

 Levy, our erudite eavesdropper, keeps alluding to this story throughout her memoir.
 For her, it's as layered as that roiling sea.
 On a political level, the tale dramatizes what can happen when a woman claims the right to tell a story of her own.
 Also, Levy personally identifies with that young woman, frightened to be surfacing alone in a storm.

 In Levy's case, the storm was the breakup of her long marriage.
-But, that boat metaphor doesn't quite go in the direction you might expect.
+But that boat metaphor doesn't quite go in the direction you might expect.
 Listen to what Levy does with it:

 When I was around fifty and my life was supposed to be slowing down, becoming more stable and predictable, life became faster, unstable, unpredictable.
 My marriage was the boat and I knew that if I swam back to it, I would drown.